ramigs/ramigs.dev/src/site/posts/2019-08-21-how-the-jamstack-inspired-me-to-start-blogging.md

 caching schemes require complex setups.
 Improvement in performance comes at the cost of added **complexity to the development process**.
-Also, if for whatever reason you decide to migrate to a new CMS, you'd have to take into account the **technical costs** involved in exporting, transforming and importing the data to the new CMS.
+Also, if for whatever reason you decide to migrate to a new CMS, you'd have to take into account the **technical cost** of exporting, transforming and importing the data to the new CMS.

-With this type of architectures, web/application servers repeatedly need to consult the database and build the page for each request.
+With this type of architectures, web/application servers **repeatedly** need to consult the database and build the page for each request.
 But, what if the **content didn't even change**?
 Should we really be taking all these steps to produce the resulting HTML every time?
 In a CMS, for example, posts are not expected to change that much.
-Is there any way to improve **performance**, by avoiding the repetition of these steps when not required?
+Is there any way to improve **performance**, by avoiding the repetition of these steps when it's not required?

 ### Dealing with infrastructure